Mini Stroke Symptoms (TIA)-Transient Ischemic Attack Symptoms, Causes and Treatment

 - Sudden loss of balance or walking

 If you have any of these symptoms, they suggest to call 911 or go to the hospital immediately.
 If the TIA is treated right away, recovery chances are greater

 - F—Face: Ask the person to smile.
 Does one side of the face droop?

 - A—Arms: Ask the person to raise both arms.
 Does one arm drift downward?

 - S—Speech: Ask the person to repeat a simple phrase.
 Is the speech slurred or strange?

 - T—Time: If you see any of these signs, call 9-1-1 right away.

 Blood clots and blocked arteries are usually the culprits when it comes to having a TIA.
 Also, plaque build up in the blood vessel to the brain can cause a mini-stroke as well.

-A TIA and Stroke are the same thing remember.
+Remember, a TIA and Stroke are the same thing.
 The medical community says to seek medical attention immediately.
 There is no way for you to know when you are having a stroke if it will be a TIA or a regular stroke.
 Plus, a TIA can recur within a couple days.